Carnival Spirit accidents and incidents

 On December 30, 2012, at 6:18 pm, an onboard fire broke out in the female sauna room.
 The ship was en-route to Sydney NSW from Vanuatu (Mystery Island).
 The automatic fire detectors activated, alerting the crew.
 The fire was contained within the sauna.

 The room’s water sprinkler system didn’t activate, so the fire had to be extinguished manually.
-Investigation concluded the fire was caused by improper placement of the wooden floor grate (on top of the frame work surrounding the heating element).
-Water-sprinkler system’s check revealed the valve was blocked in closed position and heavily corroded.
+The investigation concluded the fire was caused by improper placement of the wooden floor grate (on top of the framework surrounding the heating element).
+Water-sprinkler system’s check revealed the valve was blocked in a closed position and heavily corroded.